Bevy Text

 to position the letters of text and cache those positions so that on another render pass we don't update them unless we need to.

-A font is how we know what glyph to render for each grapheme.
-They are essentially a bunch of sprites contained inside a group of TextureAtlas
+Graphemes are then rendered according to a font.
+A font is essentially a bunch of sprites contained inside a group of TextureAtlas

 called a FontAtlas